laataiasu/laataiasu.github.io/content/post/2020-12-19-why-this-earth-of-mankind-is-a-dangerous-book/index.md

 But can we calculate the odds, or whether we will still survive or perish?

 When given the experience of mafia films and cynicism about humans, what will the robots decide in the future?
-When they were given a show data about Kingsman, Infinity War, GodFather, Peaky blinders, Dr. Strangelove, what would they learn?
+When they were given a show [[Data]] about Kingsman, Infinity War, GodFather, Peaky blinders, Dr. Strangelove, what would they learn?

 Can they decide that a lot of environmental and ecological problems are caused by humans?
 Then after being aware of those things, what will they do next?